Can Pregnant People Safely Get the COVID-19 Vaccine? Here’s Everything We Know So Far

 "Since the summer, ACOG has advocated for pregnant patients who fall into an ACIP-identified high-priority group to have the freedom to make their own decisions regarding receipt of [the COVID-19] vaccine in conjunction with their clinical care team," Dr. Zahn said.

-However, in a discussion during Columbia University's Grand Rounds 2020 event, as reported by CNBC, Dr. Anthony Fauci shared that drugmakers and US regulators plan to launch clinical trials in 2021 to test COVID-19 vaccines on pregnant people and children.
-Dr. Fauci, the director of the National Institute of Allergy and Infectious Diseases, said that the trials won't necessarily be looking at efficacy, but rather safety and immunogenicity [the vaccine's ability to provoke an immune response] in those two populations, "to bridge to the efficacy in the adult non-pregnant population."
+And it looks like more data on COVID vaccines in pregnancy will be coming.
+Pfizer and Johnson & Johnson have both said that they have or will be starting clinical trials for their vaccines that include pregnant women.
+However, in a discussion during Columbia University's Grand Rounds 2020 event, as reported by CNBC, Dr. Anthony Fauci shared that the clinical trials that drugmakers and US regulators plan to launch this year won't necessarily be looking at efficacy.
+Dr. Fauci, the director of the National Institute of Allergy and Infectious Diseases, said that, rather the trials will most likely concentrate on the safety and immunogenicity [the vaccine's ability to provoke an immune response] in the population, "to bridge to the efficacy in the adult non-pregnant population."

 But what about other vaccines—pregnant people get those, don't they?